ianlibasora/Bash-Scripts/METAR/README.md

-Metar script
+# Metar script
-metar

-Returns METAR/TAF for requested airport
-Uses airport ICAO as argument
+Returns METAR/TAF for requested airport.
+Uses airport ICAO as argument.
+If no argument supplied, uses "EIDW" (Dublin) as default.